 - The Services Shift, from Products to Services.
 Value is created not in the product but in the job to be done – the problem you solve for customers;

-- The Exponential Shift, from Linear to Exponential.
+- The Exponential Shift, from Incremental to Exponential.
 Value is created in supporting exponential growth by means of a self-sustainable value mechanism in your business models;

 - The Stakeholder Shift, from Shareholder to Stakeholder.
 Value is created not with shareholders only but in moving beyond profit; Profit with a Purpose;

-- The Circular Shift, from Singular to Circular.
+- The Circular Shift, from Linear to Circular.
 Value is created in re-use and reduction of waste and a value proposition customers are willing to pay for.

 Yes! time for a new book.